Methodology

 Our methodology is a combination of core statistics from more than 400 global cities and resident and visitor perception indicators like user-generated ratings and reviews.

-Resonance interprets this data through the lens of three key factors—Livability, Lovability and Prosperity—to define each city’s Place Power Score.
+Resonance interprets this data through the lens of three key factors—Livability, Lovability and Prosperity—to define each city’s Place Power™ Score.

-How we ranked America’s Best Cities for 2025
+How we ranked America’s Best Cities for 2026

 This blend of data led to the creation of Resonance’s proprietary Place Power™ Score, the foundation of all of our Best Cities rankings.
 So how does Resonance choose the metrics to effectively measure an urban region’s performance relative to its competitors?
-While many factors shape our perception of urban regions as desirable places to live, work or visit, Resonance’s proprietary Place Power™ Score rankings are focused on the shared factors that demonstrate moderate to strong correlations with the performance of urban regions when it comes to attracting prime-age population (age 25–44), visitor expenditure and/or business formation.
+While many factors shape our perception of urban regions as desirable places to live, work or visit, Resonance’s rankings are focused on the shared factors that demonstrate moderate to strong correlations with the performance of urban regions when it comes to attracting prime age population (age 25–44), visitation trends, and business formation.
+Based on our ongoing analysis, these factors are an eclectic mix that range from the number of large companies headquartered in a city, to the variety of nightlife and outdoor recreation experiences.

-We asked them: when thinking about places across the United States, including small towns and large cities, which three towns or cities would you most like to live in, most like to visit, and think currently offer the best job opportunities?
+As part of our partnership with Ipsos, we combined the performance data of the categories that comprise our overall Livability, Lovability and Prosperity pillars with perception data reflecting the opinions and preferences of 2,000 respondents across the United States.
+We asked those respondents, when thinking about places across the globe, including small towns and large cities: which three towns or cities would most like to live in, most like to visit, and think currently offer the best job opportunities?

 Our most layered overarching category quantifies a city’s physical sense of place.

-Livability Metrics
+Livability Categories

 Sights & Landmarks